PAEA offers two types of membership for developing programs:

 ARC-PA is the accrediting agency that protects the interests of the public and PA profession by defining the standards for PA education and evaluating PA educational programs within the territorial United States to ensure their compliance with those standards.

 AAPA is the national professional society for physician assistants.
 AAPA advocates and educates on behalf of the profession and the patients PAs serve.
-It also works to ensure the professional growth, personal excellence, and recognition of physician assistants.
+It also works to ensure the professional growth, personal excellence, and recognition of PAs.

 NCCPA is the only nationally recognized credentialing organization for PAs.
 Visit their website for more information on PA credentialing.